iamarunix/Redhat_Openshift/README.md

 # Redhat Openshift
-Used for discussing use cases of Redhat Openshift
+Use cases of Redhat Openshift are explained here.